 St. John Encampment Commons

-This new park is at the heart of Highland’s rebirth as an environmentally and economically resilient educational campus and mixed-use development.
-Named for St. John’s Orphan Home, an African American school located on the site in the early 1900s, the park is transforming a section of the parking lot that used to engulf the former mall into a central gathering space and stormwater sponge.
-On a site with a long history of bringing Austin communities together, the park functions as part front yard, part classroom, part living room, part gallery, and part performance space.
-The design focuses on a thoughtful mix of art, technology, and lifestyle, with a large, flexible, programmable event lawn and pavilion at its center providing vital escape from the heat of the Texas sun.
+Named for the annual encampments at the St. John’s Orphan Home, an African American school located on the site in the early 1900s, the park at the new ACC Highland Campus transformed a section of the former Highland Mall parking lot into a key gathering space.
+On a site with a long history of bringing local communities together, the park functions as part front yard, part classroom, and part performance space.
+It celebrates the rich history of the site while envisioning a future of environmental responsibility and social equity.